hm-lang/core/proposals/question_mark.md

 Normally used for optional types, e.g. `Int?`.
 In C++ the `?` symbol is a conditional ternary operator, but in hm-lang we use it for types, and it can be the last part of an identifier.
+TODO: see if we want to convert it to a Q, or if not, remove all Q usage.

 ```
 Int getDefault(Int?)